jordansissel/fpm/README.md

 * Tweaking existing packages (removing files, changing metadata/dependencies)
 * Stripping pre/post/maintainer scripts from packages

+## The State

+I currently only support producing deb packages, but rpm and other package support would be trivial - I just need time or patches.

 ## Use case: Package up an installation.

     # Normal build steps.